 Five areas of coordination

 Within Forte’s overarching areas of health, working life and welfare, Forte is commissioned by the Swedish Government to coordinate the national research in five specific areas.
-The five areas of coordination are children and young people, the elderly, international migration and ethnic relations (IMER), disability and social research on alcohol and narcotics.
+The five areas of coordination are children and young people, ageing, international migration and ethnic relations (IMER), disability and social research on alcohol and narcotics.